 Here are a more few tips which should make your decorating endeavors a lot easier:

-1. Fishing line is essential to a job like this – we usually go through 3 rolls of it.
+1. Fishing line is essential to a job like this – we usually go through 3 rolls.

-2. Have plenty of covered wire and green wire on hand also.
+2. Also have plenty of covered and green wire on hand.

-3. Map the electrical before you start connecting the Halloween lights.
-This job has a lot plugged in which needs to be figured out in advance.
-There is only so much that can be plugged into an outlet.
+3. Map the electrical before you start connecting the Halloween string lights.
+This job has a lot plugged in, which must be figured out in advance.
+There is only so much that can be plugged into one outlet.

 4. Put all your things electric on exterior timers.
 It saves you from having to plug and unplug them every evening.
 Plus, it conserves energy.

-5. A fog machine or 2 along with strobe lights will take your displays to the next level on Halloween night.
+5. A fog machine or 2, along with strobe lights, is a big way to take your displays to the next level on Halloween night.

 6. Pack all your ghouls, goblins, headstones, foliages, rats, bats, and other Halloween decorating accouterment away as carefully as possible.
-The best thing is to make sure they are completely dry before doing so.
-You’ve made an investment and want them to look just as good (and mildew-free) next year.
+The best thing is to make sure they’re completely dry before doing so.
+You’ve invested and want them to look just as good (and mildew-free) next year.

 Halloween Decorating Video Guide